-Since December, 2011, our son has had four brain surgeries, countless tests, and numerous MRI’s.
-He is now 25, a graphic designer and he is currently 5 years tumor free!!
-He continues to be monitored every six months.
+Since December 2011, our son has had four brain surgeries, countless tests, numerous MRI’s and most recently radiation.
+He is now 28, a graphic designer and continues to be monitored every six months.

-He has an amazing outlook on life, even at the scariest of times.
+Our son has an amazing outlook on life, even at the scariest of times.
 He uses his story for good; to encourage others.
 He is faithful, not bitter.
-As parents, we don’t always get to choose what happens to our children.
+As parents, we don’t always get to pick and choose what happens to our children.
 But I truly believe that God uses everything for good.

 Yes, even the really hard, difficult things in life.